ambroiseRabier/SquadTS/README.md

 It is likely easier to use e2e tests for your plugins, in any case, if your plugin is complicated, you may split it in multiples files and make unit test on smaller parts to help with developement.

+Note that vitest does not do typecheck, if you don't see any pino server logs, you may have a typing error that silently make the test fail.
+You can always check using `npm run typecheck`

 ### Get test data